muter-mutation-testing/muter/README.md

 ## Best Practices
 - Commit your `muter.conf.json`
-- Disable or relax linting rules that would cause a build error as a consequence of a code change not matching your project 's style.
-Muter operates on your source code then rebuilds it, and the change it introduces could trigger your linter if it's part of your build process.
+- Disable or relax linting rules that would cause a build error as a consequence of a code change not matching your project's style.
+Muter operates on your source code and then rebuilds it, and the change it introduces could trigger your linter if it's part of your build process.
 - Running Muter can be a lengthy process, so be sure to allocate enough time for the test to finish.
 - Because Muter can take a while to run, it is recommend to exclude UI or journey tests from your test suite.
 We recommend creating a separate schemes or targets for mutation testing.
 However, you should feel free to run these kinds of tests if you're okay with the longer feedback cycle.
-- Don’t be dogmatic about your mutation score - in practice, 100/100 is often times not possible.
+- Don’t be dogmatic about your mutation score - in practice, 100% is not always possible.

 ## FAQ
 **What platforms does Muter support?**

 Muter supports any platform that compiles and tests using `xcodebuild`, which includes iOS, macOS, tvOS, and watchOS.

-Muter can only run on macOS 10.13 or higher.
+Muter can run only on macOS 10.13 or higher.

 **Does Muter support UI test suites?**

 Yes!
 However, these can be very lengthy test suites, and mutation testing can take a long time.
 I recommend you start using Muter only on your unit tests.
-Once you have a feel for interpreting mutation scores, you can then ease into incorporating your longer running tests.
+Once you have a feel for interpreting mutation scores, you can then ease into incorporating your longer-running tests.

 **Does Muter support Objective-C?**